Those of us gardening in the Pacific Northwest are used to winters that include more than our fair share of gray and stormy days.

 There are lots of evergreen shrubs in shades of blue, silver and gold—and most all of them do a good job of bringing light into the garden.
 In this post, I'll single out some of my favorite evergreen shrubs with gold foliage.

-GOLDEN FOLIAGE IS LIKE A RAY OF SUNSHINE
+YELLOW FOLIAGE IS LIKE A RAY OF SUNSHINE

 - Easy does it — Yellow can be an insistent color in the landscape.
 It's easy to end up with too much of a good thing.
 But how much is too much?
-Well, you get to decide about that, but you might want to start by using it as an accent plant vs. planting big, sweeping blocks of gold.
+Well, you get to decide about that.
+You might want to start by using it as an accent plant vs. planting big, sweeping blocks of gold.
 Start small, see how you like it, and then adjust from there.